What is baptism?

 Baptisms at St Mark’s are usually held on the fourth Sunday of the month at one of the main Sunday morning services (8.45am and 10.30am)

 Baptism is not just a naming ceremony; it can be a most meaningful occasion for establishing yourselves, your home and family in a right relationship with God.
 You may have been out of touch with the church; or you may wish to ask about baptism or confirmation for yourself.
-Do not hesitate to contact me to discuss any questions you may have.
+Do not hesitate to contact us to discuss any questions you may have.

 How much does it cost?